 Deep breathing is a great way to “max out” the oxygenation of your blood.
 Just inhale slowly through your nose until you feel like your lungs are completely full, and then hold it for about 1 to 2 seconds.
 Now exhale slowly through your mouth, allowing as much air to escape as you can before repeating the cycle again.
 Perform this exercise for about 2 to 3 minutes at a time, and repeat at various times throughout the day.

 5. Use essential oils to promote lung health

-You can also inhale the steam of Bergamot or Peppermint to open up your bronchial passages and eliminate the presence of bacteria in your lungs.
-Just bring 2 to 3 cups of water to a boil, transfer to a glass bowl and add 5 to 10 drops of one of the above essential oil.
+You can also inhale the steam of bergamot, rosemary or peppermint to open up your bronchial passages and eliminate the presence of bacteria in your lungs.
+Just bring 2 to 3 cups of water to a boil, transfer to a glass bowl and add 5 to 10 drops of one or more of the above essential oils.
 Put a towel over your head, bring your face close to the bowl (not too close to burn yourself) and then start gently inhaling the steam.
 Just remember to keep your eyes closed to avoid burning or watering.
 You can repeat this up to 3 times a week for optimal and healthy lungs.